CheetahRobotics/Team10182/README.md

 - Register.
 - Study the new competition rules.
 - Do an inventory of what we have now and what works and what is broken (laptops, joysticks, phones, sensors, batteries).
 Order what we need.
-- Order the playing field and any new sensors we need
+- Order the playing field and any new sensors we need.
+See details on the [Hardware Page](Hardware.md)

 FAQ: